 Check out our insights below to help you build your student base on the platform.

-1. Students want to speak for the majority of their lesson, not listen to a teacher monologue
+1. Students want to speak for the majority of their lessons

 I am sure that this comes as no surprise.
 Students have paid to speak during their lessons not to spend it listening to someone else.